 - Be prepared to discuss past employment – The ALJ or your lawyer may ask you about your previous work experience and what you did at these jobs.
 You will need to be prepared to give details, including an explanation for why you can no longer do this kind of work.
 For example, if you did a job where you regularly lifted things, explain how your condition prevents you from being able to do that.

 Our disability lawyers can rehearse your part in the hearing so you are prepared for questions and get practice answering them.

 Contact Our Firm For Help With Your Ssdi Claim

 The ALJ hearing is a very important step in the process of obtaining disability benefits.
 If you are not successful at this stage, you may have a slim chance of receiving benefits.

 This is why it is so important to work with a skilled attorney who is familiar with the process and can help you build a strong case.

-Our attorneys take cases on a contingency fee basis so there is no charge for your consultation and we do not collect legal fees unless you are awarded benefits.
+Our lawyers take cases on a contingency fee basis so there is no charge for your consultation and we do not collect legal fees unless you are awarded benefits.